gbernz/twimo/README.md

 - Select Open and TwiMo will launch on your computer You can find more info [here](https://www.howtogeek.com/205393/gatekeeper-101-why-your-mac-only-allows-apple-approved-software-by-default/) as well.

-#### For Windows:
+### For Windows:
-You can find more info [here](https://www.windowscentral.com/how-fix-app-has-been-blocked-your-protection-windows-10)!

-#### For Linux:
-You can find more info [here](https://docs.appimage.org/user-guide/run-appimages.html)!

-### Installing:
-After downloading TwiMo you will have to allow your computer to open the application as it is not currently code signed.
-Code signing is used to assure users that the app is from a known source and was not tempered with but it can be a lengthy process and was determined to not be necessary for this SE Hackathon.
-We are planning to explore getting TwiMo code signed in the future but for now please follow the below steps to download the app onto your computer.

-Mac Users:
-1. Download TwiMo and place in your applications folder
-2. Navigate to your Security & Privacy settings and click on the lock icon in the lower left corner to allow for changes
-3. You will see “TwiMo App was blocked from use because it is not from an identified developer.”
-Click on the “Open Anyway” button.
-4. You can now use TwiMo as you would any other app!

-Window Users:
 1. Download TwiMo and open the app
 2. The Windows SmartScreen pop-up will open saying it prevented an unrecognized app from starting.
 Click the “Run Anyway” button (if it is not visible click more info first)
 3. You can now use TwiMo as you would any other app!

+You can find more info [here](https://www.windowscentral.com/how-fix-app-has-been-blocked-your-protection-windows-10)!

+### For Linux:
+You can find more info [here](https://docs.appimage.org/user-guide/run-appimages.html)!

 ## Contributing